 Boredom is predictive of loneliness, anger ("cabin fever"), sadness, and worry.
 As Kierkegaard remarked, boredom is “the root of all evil.”
 Boredom is such a motivating force that people do all kind of things to ease the pain.
 The chronically bored are at higher risk for drug addiction, alcoholism, and compulsive gambling.

 Here are a few main causes of boredom:

 1. Monotony in the Mind

-Boredom is similar to mental fatigue and is caused by repetition and lack of interest in the details of our tasks (e.g., tasks that require continuous attention, prisoners who are locked up, waiting at the airport).
+Boredom is similar to mental fatigue and is caused by repetition and lack of interest in the details of our tasks (such as tasks that require continuous attention, waiting at the airport, prisoners locked in cells).
 Any experience that is predictable and repetitive becomes boring.
 In general, too much of the same thing and too little stimulation can cause in its victim an absence of desire and a feeling of entrapment (Toohey, 2012).